sedos-project/organization/docs/data_requirements/input_data.md

 !!! warning "Note"

-    * Create a new datapackage for each technology, e.g. wind_onshore, chp, ... <br>
+    * Create a new datapackage for each process, e.g. wind_onshore, chp, ... <br>
     * You can use a single datapackage for both demand data and constraints (tech-independent parameters) if the table size is sufficient, e.g.:<br> * emission limit,<br> * natural domestic limit,<br> * WACC

-Follow the [nomenclature](nomenclature.md) when naming tables.
+Follow the [nomenclature](nomenclature.md) for table and process naming.

 ## Parameter naming